jlmwebhosting/funcunit.com/_guides/finding.md

 runs after the queued method completes.

 Inside these callbacks, you get information about the page and perform assertions, synchronously.
-Any time S is called inside a callback, it runs synchronously and returns a jQuery collection.
+Any time F is called inside a callback, it runs synchronously and returns a jQuery collection.

 @codestart
 F(".foo").visible(function(){